Changes that affect your PIP

 There are lots of changes that can affect your PIP and these are just some examples.

 If you’re not sure if a change affects your PIP, it’s best to tell the DWP anyway.
-Not telling them could mean you’re missing out on extra money or being paid money you’ll have to pay back.

 The DWP might want to look at your PIP claim again.
 Before you tell the DWP, you should contact your nearest Citizens Advice for help getting all the benefit you're entitled to.